noahehall/theBookOfNoah/0current/security/websecurity.md

 ### sessions

-- session: HTTP conversation in which the browser sends a series of HTTP requests corresponding to a specific uer, and the web server recognizes them as corresponding to the same user; the initial request is usually tagged with an ID, and that ID is sent back in the response
+- session: HTTP conversation in which the browser sends a series of HTTP requests corresponding to a specific user, and the web server recognizes them as corresponding to the same user; the initial request is usually tagged with an ID, and that ID is sent back in the response

 - session ID: typically a large, randomly generated number: the minimal information the browser needs to transmit with each subsequen tHTTP request so the server can continue the HTTP conversation from the previous request